cloudify-cosmo/docs.getcloudify.org/content/manager/implement-multi-tenancy.md

 To connect Cloudify Manager with LDAP/AD, you must know the the URL of the service and have sufficient credentials to perform searches and so on.

-You configure Cloudify with the LDAP configuration during the bootstrap process, in the `manager-input` section.
+You configure Cloudify with the LDAP configuration during the installation process, in the `manager-input` section.
 You can also use the API to configure an LDAP connection after Cloudify Manager is installed, using the `cfy ldap set` command, as long as the manager is _clean_, meaning that no tenants, groups, users or resources exist in it.

 #### Managing Users in the Multi-Tenancy Environment